Novel Emergent Phases in a Two-Dimensional Superconductor

-Further insight into the physics behind the data presented in Fig.~\ref{fig:fig.3}(b) can be gained by studying the temperature dependence the effective exponent combination $z\nu$, which is presented in Fig.~\ref{fig:fig.4}(a).
-For systems exhibiting a quantum phase transition of the infinite-randomness variety, the effective $z\nu$ value extracted by using the power-law scaling ansatz (\ref{eq:scaling}) features a logarithmic temperature dependence \cite{lewellyn2019infinite},
+Further insight into the anomalous behavior of $z\nu$ can be obtained by studying its $T$-dependence, plotted in Fig.~\ref{fig:fig.2}(c).
+For systems exhibiting a quantum phase transition of the infinite-randomness variety, the effective $z\nu$ extracted using the power-law scaling ansatz (Eqn.~\ref{eq:scaling}) has a logarithmic $T$-dependence \cite{lewellyn2019infinite},

-The data for $z\nu$ shown in Fig.~\ref{fig:fig.4}(a) can be well fitted with Eq.\ (\ref{eq:reln}) in the temperature range from $0.07$~K to $0.17$~K. The fit yields $T_0=0.463$\,K and ${\nu\psi}= 0.69$, in reasonable agreement with the fit in Fig.\ \ref{fig:fig.3}(b) and the predictions for the two-dimensional IRCP universality class \cite{vojta2009infinite}.
-In contrast, the $z\nu$ data in the temperature range below $0.07$~K show a much stronger temperature dependence that can be fitted with a power-law ${\left(z\nu\right)}_{\rm eff} \sim T^{-1.9}$.
-We emphasize that a power-law divergence of $z\nu(T)$ is incompatible with the notion of a normal QCP which implies the existence of an energy scale [encoded in the denominator of Eq.~(\ref{eq:scaling})] that vanishes as $T\rightarrow 0$.
-A power-law divergence of $\nu z(T)$ belies this expectation as the function $T^{1/\nu z(T)}$ remains finite in the $T\rightarrow 0$ limit suggesting a non-vanishing energy scale even at the lowest temperatures.
-Consequently, the data allude to a physical mechanism that cuts off the infinite-randomness criticality and the accompanying quantum Griffiths effects.
-Similar suppression of the Griffiths effects has been recently reported in the iron-based superconductor FeSe$_{0.89}$S$_{0.11}$~\cite{coldea}.\\
+The data in Fig.~\ref{fig:fig.2}(c) can be well fitted with Eqn.\ (\ref{eq:reln}) over the $T$-range $70$~mK$<T<170$~mK.
+The fit yields $T_0=460$~mK and ${\nu\psi}= 0.69$, in excellent agreement with the predictions for the two-dimensional IRCP universality class \cite{vojta2009infinite}.

+In contrast, the $z\nu$ data in the temperature range below $0.07$~K show a much stronger power-law temperature dependence with ${z\nu}(T) \sim T^{-1.9}$.
+This power-law divergence of $z\nu(T)$ is incompatible with the notion of a QCP that implies the existence of an energy scale (encoded in the denominator of Eqn.~(\ref{eq:scaling})) that vanishes as $T\rightarrow 0$.
+A power-law divergence of $\nu z(T)$ belies this expectation as the function $T^{1/\nu z(T)}$ remains finite in the $T\rightarrow 0$ limit, suggesting a non-vanishing energy scale even at the lowest temperatures (refer to Supplementary Material section S9 for a detailed derivation).
+Consequently, the data allude to a physical mechanism that destroys the infinite-randomness superconducting transition and {as a consequence the} cut off of the accompanying quantum Griffiths effects.
+Finally, similar suppression of the Griffiths effects has been recently reported in the iron-based superconductor FeSe$_{0.89}$S$_{0.11}$~\cite{coldea}.\\

-The emergence of an IRCP over the temperature range $0.07$~K -- $0.17$~K and its eventual suppression below $0.07$~K is also brought to the fore in Fig.~\ref{fig:fig.4}(b), which analyzes the magnetoresistance data according to the activated scaling ansatz~\cite{DRHV10}:
+The emergence of an IRCP over the temperature range $0.07$~K -- $0.17$~K and its eventual suppression below $0.07$~K is also brought to the fore in Fig.~\ref{fig:fig.2}(d), which analyzes the magnetoresistance data according to the activated scaling ansatz~\cite{DRHV10}: